 Figuring out the specific substance that might be causing your child’s contact dermatitis is important, because avoiding contact with the allergenic substance is the best and most effective treatment for a topical allergy.
 Other treatments that might be suggested include:

 - Washing your child’s skin all over after contact with the substance, so that it can’t spread.
-This includes all areas, including his face and neck, and especially his hands, right down to the spaces between his fingers, so that he can’t accidentally reintroduce the rash to somewhere that’s already been cleaned off.
+This includes all areas, including their face and neck, and especially their hands, right down to the spaces between their fingers, so that they can’t accidentally reintroduce the rash to somewhere that’s already been cleaned off.

 - Putting wet, cool cloths on the affected areas, which can soothe itching and also put a barrier between itchy skin and scratchy little fingernails.